-New for 2017, the U.S. Department of Energy Solar Decathlon Health and Comfort Contest combines new contest components with those from previous Solar Decathlon competitions.
-Teams are challenged to build a house that minimizes the flow of cooled air in summer or heated air in winter to the outdoors, operate heating and cooling systems that keep temperature and humidity steady, all while maintaining healthy indoor air quality.
+New for 2017, the U.S. Department of Energy Solar Decathlon Health and Comfort Contest combined new contest components with those from previous Solar Decathlon competitions.
+Teams were challenged to build a house that minimized the flow of cooled air in summer or heated air in winter to the outdoors, and operated heating and cooling systems that kept temperature and humidity steady, all while maintaining healthy indoor air quality.

-To earn full points for this contest, teams must maintain:
+To earn full points for this contest, teams had to maintain: